Can Cops Get Life Insurance? They Sure Can...But There's More

 Let’s look at an example.

-Kevin joins the Ontario Provincial Police when he’s 27.
-Fast forward 10 years, he’s now 37, married with 2 young children and a $500,000 mortgage.
-As a first-class constable, Kevin earns approximately $100,000 annually and is expecting to retire with a full pension at age 57.
+Kevin joined the Ontario Provincial Police when he was 27.
+Fast-forward 10 years, he’s now 37, married with two young children and a $500,000 mortgage.
+As a first-class constable, Kevin earns approximately $100,000 annually and expects to retire with a full pension at age 57.

-His friend and co-worker, Pete, recently purchased a personal life insurance policy so Kevin’s trying to figure out if it’s something he should consider.
-He’s done some research online and feels that $1 million of term coverage would leave Emily, his wife, in a good position financially if something were to happen to him on the job.
+Kevin’s friend and coworker, Pete, recently purchased a personal life insurance policy, so Kevin’s trying to figure out if he should consider it.
+He’s done some research online and feels that $1 million of term coverage would leave Emily, his wife, in a good financial position if something were to happen to him on the job.

 Police Life Insurance Benefits for Kevin

-This doesn’t seem like a lot of money considering Kevin will earn $2 million-plus in salary over the next 20 years leading up to his retirement at age 57.
+This doesn’t seem like a lot of money, considering Kevin will earn $2 million-plus in salary over the next 20 years leading up to his retirement at age 57.
 Thankfully, he continues reading and sees the option to purchase extra life insurance to supplement his base amount of $100,000.
-According to his booklet, active members can purchase up to 3 X Salary on top of their base amount.
+According to his booklet, active members can buy up to 3 X Salaries on top of their base amount.
 The cost?
 Thirty-seven cents per thousand dollars of coverage.

 Police Life Insurance Benefits vs Individual Life Insurance - 20 Years